Hamilton, Ohio: Education

 Hamilton is served by the Hamilton City School District, which operates Hamilton High School.
-The district has underway a major $200 million capital program including construction of eight elementary schools, a freshman school, two completely renovated middle schools, and an upgraded high school with two new gyms, a new media center, six new classrooms and a new cafeteria.
+The district has underway a major $200 million capital program including the construction of eight elementary schools, a freshman school, two completely renovated middle schools, and an upgraded high school with two new gyms, a new media center, six new classrooms and a new cafeteria.
 In 2002, President George W. Bush visited Hamilton and signed the No Child Left Behind Act into law at Hamilton High School.

 The Talawanda City School District and Talawanda High School in Oxford, Ohio serves a small portion of the city.
 The Ross Local School District and Ross High School operate outside the city proper, serving a small portion of the city and surrounding rural area.

 Father Stephen T. Badin High School, a private Catholic high school of the Archdiocese of Cincinnati, and several Catholic elementary schools (St. Ann Catholic School, St. Peter in Chains School, St. Joseph Consolidated School, Sacred Heart of Jesus School and Queen of Peace School), serve the city and surrounding area.

-Richard Allen Schools, a charter school system, has a campus in Hamilton: Richard Allen Academy.